Razor Thin Price Action Devastates Short-Term Positions; Back to Square (Minus) One

 We are very strong believers in mean reversion, and even a look at the daily chart shows the shortest-term relevant moving average in the form of the 10-Day SMA trading over 200 points above current levels (0.9000).
 For now it again becomes a question of being able to weather the storm.
 The only way to be able to weather the storm is to be appropriately provisioned and prepared to handle the worst case scenario.
 If we look at things like that, then we should have a much greater chance at success and mental clarity.

 Now that the bad is out of the way and we have outlined the downside, let us now talk about the potential upside.
 In our opinion, this market should now start to carve a very meaningful longer-term base, and from here we project an eventual break back above parity over the coming weeks and months.
 Once the market pushed back above parity, we believe that longer-term Swiss bulls will look to exit their positions and this will force an even greater acceleration towards the 1.1000 area.
-Even in the worst of scenarios, the maximum total risk to this longer-term core position is now right around 10% of total equity and no more.
+Even in the worst of scenarios, the maximum total risk to this longer-term core position is now right around 10% of total equity.
 As such, the risk/reward (2:1 or greater given leverage) at current levels becomes highly compelling, and we very much look forward to seeing how this plays out.

 USD/JPY: The latest violent drop-ff to fresh record lows by 76.35 has been intense, with the market threatening a fresh longer-term downside extension below 80.00.
 However, given the nature of the move, we would not at this point categorize the downside break as anything significant that alters the medium-term outlook.
 For now, the sidelines are the best place to be and we will look to see where the market closes this week to gain a clearer perspective.
 A weekly close below 79.00 might open a retest of the 76.35 spike lows, but any additional declines below 76.00 are seen limited.
 Back above 81.20 is required to take the immediate pressure off of the downside.